blkpvnthr/DIAMOND_HANDS/README.md

 ## 📘 Git Push & Pull Instructions

 ## 🧭 Prerequisites
-- Git is installed on your machine and run the installer.<br>
+- Git is installed on your machine and run the installer.
 On Windows:
 ```bash
 open https://git-scm.com